unic/estatico-nou/packages/estatico-imageversions/README.md

  * Uses GraphicsMagick to create resized and optionally cropped image variants *
- * Using `--watch` (or manually setting `env` to `{ watch: true }`) starts file watcher */ gulp.task('media:imageversions', () => {
+ * Using `--watch` (or manually setting `env` to `{ watch: true }`) starts file watcher
+ * When combined with `--skipBuild`, the task will not run immediately but only after changes */ gulp.task('media:imageversions', () => {
   const task = require('@unic/estatico-imageversions');